-Many parents in South Korea will spend a lot of time and money to come up with the perfect name for baby girls and baby boys.
-It’s not just about choosing a Korean baby names that will make their child popular.
+Many parents in South Korea will spend a lot of time and money to come up with cute names for baby girls and baby boys.
+It’s not just about choosing Korean baby names that will make their child popular.
 They believe that names can determine their destiny.

-Almost all names in Korean have a deeper meaning through Hanja (Chinese characters).
+Almost all names in the Korean language have a deeper meaning through Hanja (Chinese characters).
 These names are called Sino-Korean, but more on that later.

 How do South Korean Names Work?

 As you can see, most names in Korean have three syllables.

 There are some names with more than three syllables and some names with less.
 However, the large majority of names have three.

 You should try to stick with a three-syllable name as well when coming up with a name in Korean for yourself.
 It’ll make it much easier for your Korean friends and acquaintances that way.